kosl/ihipp-examples/docs/week5.md

 hello<<<4, 1>>>();
 ```

 What is crucial about the kernel execution on a GPU is that the blocks with threads are executed *in parallel*.
 So, what does the above kernel do in parallel?
 For every block index ```idx``` it tries to print the ''Hello world'' message in parallel, where the block index is taken from the built-in variable ```blockIdx.x```.
 Of course, the messages can't be printed in parallel but the blocks still run in parallel and which ever is faster it's printed before the slower ones.

 Try to execute the CUDA Hello world in the notebook for a couple of times to see which block indices are printed first.
 Is the order of block indices always the same or does it change with any new execution of the code?

 ![Hello_World_CUDA.ipynb](https://github.com/kosl/ihipp-examples/blob/master/GPU/Hello_World_CUDA.ipynb)

+### Hello world in OpenCL

 We can also run the ''Hello world'' example on a GPU in OpenCL.
 Let's give the solution straight again: